Xcraft-Inc/wpkg/README.md

 - Continue backup with symbolic links on directories (must be improved)
 - Add new option --skip-hooks in order to be able to install without postinst run
 - Support for HTTPS via OpenSSL 3
+- Add support for RISC-V 64 and LoongArch 64 architectures